intoli/exodus/README.md

     - [The Command-Line Interface](#command-line-interface) - The options supported by the command-line utility.
     - [Usage Examples](#examples) - Common usage patterns, helpful for getting started quickly.
 - [How It Works](#how-it-works) - An overview of how exodus works.
+- [Known Limitations](#known-limitations) - Situations that are currently outside the scope of what exodus can handle.
 - [Development](#development) - Instructions for setting up the development environment.
 - [Contributing](#contributing) - Guidelines for contributing.
 - [License](#license) - License details for the project.